Stan London

 Stanley L. London (December 5, 1925 – June 8, 2020) was an American doctor who worked with St. Louis Cardinals players beginning in 1956.
 The Springfield, Illinois, native became head physician for the team after I. C. Middleman died in 1968.
 He held this position for 29 seasons and became the team's senior medical adviser in October 1997.
 London was also team physician for the St. Louis Hawks for 11 seasons.

-London received his medical degree from Washington University in St. Louis in 1949.
+London received his medical degree from Washington University School of Medicine in 1949.
 He was a fellow in the American Board of Surgeons and the American College of Surgeons.

 Athletic career

 London was a top amateur athlete, playing American handball, baseball and basketball.
 He played both college baseball and college basketball at Washington University, where he was named "Uncanny Stanley" for his performances.
 He was the first inductee into the Missouri Handball Hall of Fame.
 He was also a member of the Illinois Basketball Hall of Fame, the Missouri Sports Hall of Fame, the St. Louis Sports Hall of Fame, the Washington University Hall of Fame, and the Missouri Sports Medicine Hall of Fame.